bitovi/academy/src/typescript/5-classes.md

 ### Readonly modifier

 Readonly modifiers allow properties to be read, but not changed.
-This

-DOES READONLY ONLY PROTECT INSTANCE VS. CLASS.
-CAN CLASS MUTATE IT?
-MUTABLE.

 @sourceref ./5-10-readonly.html
 @codepen